MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/install-apple-certificate.md

 ---
-title: Install Apple Certificate | VSTS or Team Foundation Server
+title: Install Apple Certificate | Azure Pipelines or Team Foundation Server
-description: Learn how you can install an Apple certificate required to build on a macOS agent on VSTS and Team Foundation Server TFS ms.topic: reference ms.prod: devops ms.technology: devops-cicd
+description: Learn how you can install an Apple certificate required to build on a macOS agent on Azure Pipelines and Team Foundation Server TFS ms.topic: reference ms.prod: devops ms.technology: devops-cicd